T3SQ8/unnamed-ssg/README.md

 # Generates an index HTML file from the Recutils database.
 genindex index.rec > index.html

-genrss [ -t <title> ] [ -u <url> ] [ -d <description> ] <index_database>
+genrss [ -i ] [ -t <title> ] [ -u <url> ] [ -d <description> ]  <index_database>
 # Generates an RSS feed from the Recutils database.
+Using the -i option will
+# include the contents of HTML files in the generated RSS feed (Note that this
+# will convert absolute file paths to relative paths).
+Miscellaneous metadata
-# Miscellaneous metadata can be set using the -t, -u and -d
+# can be set using the -t, -u and -d flags.
+Leaving these entries empty will
-# flags.
-Leaving these entries empty will fill them with generic
+# fill them with generic data.
-# data.
-genrss index.rec \
+genrss index.rec -i \
 	-t 'My RSS feed' \
 	-u 'https://www.example.com' \
 	-d 'Random Description' \
 	> rss.xml

 injectindex <index_database>
-# Adds the contents of HTML files into the Recutils database under the
-# "Contents" field.
-This can be useful if you want your RSS feed to be readable
-# from within the feed reader.
-injectindex index.rec | genrss > rss.xml
+# [Depreciated] Left for compatibility.
+Now runs 'genrss -i'.

 wraphtml <input> [ -t <template> ] [ -R <regex> ]
 # Surrounds the input file with the template file and then prints the file.
 The